ericjforman/SerialCommunicationASCII/readme.txt

 P5.js versions:

 1. P5 serial communication only works in Chrome!
 (Not Safari, Explorer, Firefox)

+2. Copy the code into a new project, or rename the sketch to "sketch.js"

-2. You must be running p5.SerialControl (download from https://github.com/p5-serial/p5.serialcontrol/releases)
+3. You must be running p5.SerialControl (download from https://github.com/p5-serial/p5.serialcontrol/releases)

-3. You do NOT need to open the port, just note its name (or copy and paste from sample code on the right)
+4. You do NOT need to open the port, just note its name (or copy and paste from sample code on the right)

-4. Remember to add the p5 serial library into your "index.html" file:
+5. Remember to add the p5 serial library into your "index.html" file:
 	<script language="javascript" type="text/javascript" src="https://cdn.jsdelivr.net/npm/p5.serialserver@0.0.28/lib/p5.serialport.js"></script>